You Deserve To Be Paid For The Hours You Worked

 Did You Know?

 Employees who are fired for complaining about wage and hour law violations, such as unpaid overtime, or missed meal and rest breaks, can sue for wrongful termination under the Labor Code.
+This is one form of retaliation.

 Contact The Rutten Law Firm, APC, For Help

 If you believe your employer or former employer failed to properly compensate you, it is in your best interests to consult with an experienced attorney as soon as possible.
+We stand up against employers of all sizes, including industry leaders, when they violate workers’ rights.

 Contact us at The Rutten Law Firm, APC, and learn about your rights under California employment law.
 Call us today at 818-308-5945.
 We offer free initial consultations and take employment law cases on a contingency basis, so you know that you are getting quality legal service that is also cost-effective.